top of page

 Detailed descriptions and mug shots were important to police and prison authorities.
 Criminals easily changed names and created numerous identities.
 Typically, three mug shots were taken of each prisoner.

-Smiling faces in Victorian-era photographs are rare; George H. Ray grinning in a prison mug shot is truly unusual.
+Smiling faces in Victorian-era photographs are fairly rare things to see; George H. Ray grinning in a prison mug shot is truly unusual.
 Ray served 10 years for manslaughter in the late 1890s.

 By the end of the 19th century, advances in photographic technology reduced exposures to seconds but having a photograph taken by a professional remained a serious and sometimes sober occasion.